Ramarren/cells/README.txt

 Now in .\doc is cells-overview.pdf.
 That is pretty rough and obsolete in re the code, but some of it might be enlightening.

-Cells is written in almost-portable ANSI Common Lisp.
+Cells is written in portable ANSI Common Lisp.
 It makes very light use of the introspective portions of the MOP, and contains a few workarounds for shortcomings in common implementations.